Europe for Visitors - Home

 Overall verdict:

-Z-CoiL shoes are the best shoes I've ever worn for heavy-duty urban walking and sightseeing.
+Along with the Hoka Bondi 8 SR, Z-CoiL shoes are the best shoes I've ever worn for heavy-duty urban walking and sightseeing.
 They're even more comfortable than the Birkenstock shoes that were my standard travel footwear for the previous 15 years.
-If you do a lot of walking, try a pair the next time you're in a city with a Z-CoiL dealer.
+If you do a lot of walking, try a pair the next time you're in a city that has a Z-CoiL dealer.